 What if there were an “OS-level” Spaced repetition memory system?
 What if, rather than living “inside an app’s shoebox”, as in Anki and other existing tools, prompts were framed more like files in folders—readable and writable throughout the system?

-Web articles could surface interleaved prompts, written by the author as in the Mnemonic medium or perhaps by readers as on Genius / Hypothesis.
+Web articles could surface interleaved prompts, written by the author as in the Mnemonic medium or perhaps by readers as an annotation layer.
+These mnemonic annotations might be the authorial product of an individual with a strong perspective (as in a literary book review); or they might be crowdsourced, as on Genius / Hypothesis.
 You’d import these prompts as you read, just as your browser forms a history as you read.

 Your PDF and e-book reader’s annotations could naturally be surfaced in this centralized SRS, rather than remaining siloed in some inaccessible sidebar.